shubhamiitbhu/chat_app/README.md

 This is a real-time chat application built on NodeJS, ExpressJS, Socket.io for server side, AngularJS for client side and MongoDB for database storage.

-Procedure to deploy the app: i) Install Node and then install the node packages by using package.json (already done). ii.a) Download and install MongoDB on local server. ii.b) Make a directory C:\data and C:\data\db. ii.c) Open bin folder in MongoDB.
+Procedure to deploy the app: i) Install Node and then install the node packages by using package.json (already done). <br />
+ii.a) Download and install MongoDB on local server. ii.b) Make a directory C:\data and C:\data\db. ii.c) Open bin folder in MongoDB.